hngx-org/zuriportfolio-commander-backend/readme.md

 Navigate to [cloudinary](https://console.cloudinary.com/console/c-8bfa927f05e8c13c1b160b6b4d3792/getting-started) to retrieve needed info for your `.env` file.

-> Note!! you need to create the database `free-lunch` yourself before doing any other thing within the app if you need it to work properly.
+> Note!! you need to create the database `zuriportfolio` yourself before doing any other thing within the app if you need it to work properly.
 You could use tool like `PhpMyAdmin` or `MysqlWorkBench`

 ### Droping all created tables